At least one representative from each school shall be a member of the Committee.

 - When a resolution is required to be passed (or a matter under discussion requires an indication of support) at meetings whereby members are required to vote, each school has one combined voting right irrespective of the number of members representing the said school.

-- Preference will be given to those with an Umpires Certificate and all umpires will attend a three-hour training workshop before the season commences which is run by Umpires Convener.
+- Preference will be given to those with an Umpires Certificate and all umpires will attend a pre-season training before the season commences which is organised by Umpires Coordinator.

-- Those umpiring NetSetGo games, will also attend a workshop and work with the modified NetSetGo rules.
+- Those umpiring junior games, must also attend training for umpiring to modified Netball rules.

 - The Umpires will be paid the going rate for game umpiring, with two umpires for each game.
-In order to keep our umpires at ESCPSNA, for the first game at 7.30am, ESCPSNA will pay an additional amount to the umpires for the physical set-up from 7am till 7.30am.
+An additional amount will be paid to those umpires that arrive for the pre-match day setup.

 - Players, coaches and parents need to be aware that the umpires ruling must not be questioned during play.
 Should any problem arise, only the coach should speak to the umpire during the breaks, in a fair and polite manner.
 The Umpires are not affiliated with teams and are calling what they see, without any bias.